 There are many who are wasting their valuable lives on Earth without regard to the specific dispensational instructions God has provided.
-We must not be as fools, studying to know the distinct messages revealed by God, and understanding the will of the Lord.
+We must not be as fools.
+We must study to know the distinct messages revealed by God, and understand the will of the Lord.

 “Wherefore be ye not unwise, but understanding what the will of the Lord is. “ – Eph 5:17